|

 waiting period cannot be waived by any party for any reason.

 c.
-On-going
+Ongoing

-the approval letter.
+approval letter.

 2. Withdrawal